liyatony/ExcuseMeNow/README.md

 ![Screenshot3](Add screenshot 3 here with proper name) *Add caption explaining what this shows*

 # Diagrams
-# Diagrams
-# Diagrams
 <img src="assets/workflow.png" alt="Workflow" width="600"/>
-*Workflow showing the process from selecting a situation to displaying the generated excuse, with options for generating a new excuse if not satisfied*
+Workflow showing the process from selecting a situation to displaying the generated excuse, with options for generating a new excuse if not satisfied

 For Hardware: